Resources For Survivors During COVID-19

 - You can apply for retirement, disability, and Medicare benefits online, check the status of an application or appeal, request a replacement Social Security card (in most areas), print a benefit verification letter, and more with Online Services at my Social Security.

 - Call the New York Legal Assistance Group (NYLAG’s) COVID-19 Legal Resource Hotline (929-356-9582) to get answers to legal questions for New Yorkers impacted by COVID, Monday-Friday, 10 a.m. – 1 p.m.
 When leaving a message, include your name, the best number to call back, and a description of the issue.
 NYLAG will follow-up within two business days.
 The hotline can offer advice on Advanced Planning (Standby Guardianship, Power of Attorney, Healthcare Proxy, Wills), Consumer Debt (Debt Collection, Wage Garnishment), Employee Rights (Paid Leave, FMLA, Working Conditions), Housing (Eviction, Rent Arrears, Foreclosure, Mortgage Relief Options), Unemployment Benefits, Public Benefits, Special Education issues (K-12), Stimulus Payment Questions.
 Learn more

 For Survivors With Children

-- All non-emergency Childcare Centers have been closed.
+- All non-emergency Childcare Centers have been closed, and NYC public schools will be continuing academic instruction through Remote Learning for the remainder of the 2019-20 school year.
 Programs may reopen when New York City public schools reopen, unless the Health Commissioner authorizes an earlier reopening date.
 REC centers are available for the children of first responders and other frontline workers.
 Learn more

 - The NYC Department of Education's (DOE) Regional Enrichment Centers are available for the children of first responders, healthcare workers, and our most vulnerable populations.
 Learn more